yox92/ModParameter/src/README.md

 ## ClonerUtils

 **ClonerUtils** is a utility class for **SPT** that manages the cloning and distribution of weapons and ammunition.
 It ensures that cloned items are correctly assigned to traders while preserving barter schemes and loyalty levels.
 Additionally, it propagates compatibility adjustments for cloned items, updating magazine and weapon slot filters to include the newly cloned IDs.
 This maintains consistency and seamless integration of cloned items within the game's ecosystem.

+## ClearCloneService

+The ClearCloneService ensures that unused cloned weapons and ammunition are automatically replace to original from player inventories and insured items.
+It identifies cloned items still present in the game and filters them out, replacing obsolete clones with their original counterparts.
+- Preserves Game Balance: Clones are replaced with their original versions if removed.
+- Automatic Inventory Cleanup: Detects and removes outdated cloned items upon login.
+- Safe and Efficient: Prevents unnecessary modifications while maintaining player progress.

 ## 📂 TypeScript Project Structure

 ```